A high level API for making networking games in Unity, utilizes RevenantX/LiteNetLib

 TinyNetPlayerController and implement your player control logic there, for each new player on the game a new

 TinyNetPlayerController is spawned.
-You are able to send messages between the client Player Controllers and the server one by using an
+You are able to send inputs between the client Player Controllers and the server one by using an

 By creating classes derived from

-TinyNetBehaviour you are able to enjoy most of the automatic serialization and deserialization, though manual syncing by use of
+TinyNetBehaviour you are able to enjoy the automatic serialization and deserialization, though manual serialization/deserialization and use of

 TinyNetBehaviour by using the